git-cola/git-cola/README.md

 # GOODIES

-git cola ships with an interactive rebase editor called git-xbase. git-xbase is used to reorder and choose commits when rebasing.
+git cola ships with an interactive rebase editor called `git-cola-sequence-editor`.
+`git-cola-sequence-editor` is used to reorder and choose commits when rebasing.
-Start an interactive rebase through the "Rebase" menu, or through the git cola rebase sub-command to start the git-xbase editor:
+Start an interactive rebase through the "Rebase" menu, or through the `git cola rebase` sub-command to use the `git-cola-sequence-editor`:

     git cola rebase origin/master

-git-xbase can be launched independently of git cola by telling `git rebase` to use it as its editor through the `GIT_SEQUENCE_EDITOR` enviironment variable:
+git-cola-sequence-editor can be launched independently of git cola by telling `git rebase` to use it as its editor through the `GIT_SEQUENCE_EDITOR` enviironment variable:

-    env GIT_SEQUENCE_EDITOR="$PWD/share/git-cola/bin/git-xbase" \
+    env GIT_SEQUENCE_EDITOR="$PWD/bin/git-cola-sequence-editor" \
     git rebase -i origin/master

 # COMMAND-LINE TOOLS